 Equally distinguished was the constancy of Francesco Gamba, a native of Como.
 He was in the habit of visiting Geneva for the sake of conversation with the learned men of that city.
-Having, on one of these occasions, participated along with them of the Lord's supper, the news of this fact reached home before him, and he was seized on the Lake of Como, thrown into prison, and condemned to the flames.
-His execution was prevented for a few days by the interposition of the imperial ambassador and some of the Milanese nobility, during which interval his firmness was assailed by the sophistry of the monks, the entreaties of his friends, and the interest which many of his townsmen of the popish persuasion took in his welfare.
-He modestly declined the last services of the friars, expressed his gratitude to those who had testified a concern for his life, and assured the judge, who lamented the necessity which he was under of executing the law, that he forgave him, and prayed God to forgive him also.
-His tongue having been perforated to prevent him from addressing the spectators, he kneeled down and prayed at the place of execution; then rising, he looked round the crowd, which consisted of several thousands, for a friend, to whom he waved his right hand, which was loose, as the appointed sign that he retained his confidence; after which he stretched out his neck to the executioner, who had been authorized, by way of favour, to strangle him before committing his body to the fire.
+Having, on one of these occasions, participated along with them of the Lord's Supper, the news of this fact reached home before him, and he was seized on the Lake of Como, thrown into prison, and condemned to the flames.
+By the interposition of the imperial ambassador and some of the Milanese nobility, his execution was prevented for some days, during which interval his firmness was assailed by the sophistry of the monks, the entreaties of his friends, and the interest which many of his townsmen of the popish persuasion took in his welfare.
+He modestly declined the last services of the friars, expressed his gratitude to those who had testified a concern for his life, and assured the judge, who lamented the necessity which he was under of executing the law, that he forgave him, and prayed God to forgive him. tongue having been perforated to prevent him from addressing the spectators, he kneeled down and prayed at the place of execution; then rising, he looked round the crowd, which consisted of several thousands, for a particular friend, to whom he waved his right hand, which was loose, as the appointed sign that he died in peace and confidence; after which he stretched out his neck to the executioner, who had been authorized, by way of favour, to strangle him before committing his body to the fire.

-^{} The autograph of this letter, together with the facts respecting the writer, were communicated by Celio Secundo Curio to the historian Henry Pantaleon.
+^{} The autograph of this letter, together with the facts respecting the writer, were communicated by Curio to the historian Henry Pantaleon.
 (Rerum in Eccles.
 Gest. part. ii. app.
 329-332.
 Conf.
 Bezæ Icones, sig.
 Hh iij.)

-Godfredo Varaglia, though a Piemontese, and put to death in his native country, deserves a place here from his intimate connexion with Italy.
+Godfredo Varaglia, though a Piedmontese, and put to death in his native country, deserves a place here from his intimate connexion with Italy.
 He belonged to the order of Capuchins, and acquired great celebrity as one of their preachers.
-Inheriting from his father a strong antipathy to the Waldenses, he received a mission to labour in their conversion, from which the highest hopes, founded on his eloquence and zeal, were formed; but the issue turned out very different, for he became a convert to the opinions of his opponents, and, like another Paul, began to preach the faith which he had sought to destroy.
-From that time he acted in concert with Ochino.
-When the latter left Italy, he and twelve others of his order were apprehended and conveyed to Rome.
-As the suspicions against them were slight, or their interest powerful, they were admitted to make an abjuration of heresy in general terms, and confined to the capital on their parole for five years.
+Inheriting from his ancestors a strong antipathy to the Waldenses, he had received an appointment to labour as a missionary in their conversion, and the highest hopes of success were entertained from his zeal and eloquence; but the issue turned out very different, for he became a convert to the opinions of his opponents, and, like another Paul, began to preach the faith which he had sought to destroy.
+From that time he acted in concert with Ochino. † When the latter left Italy, he and twelve others of his order were apprehended and conveyed to The suspicions against them being slight, or their interest powerful, they were admitted to make an abjuration of heresy in general terms, and confined to the capital on their parole for five years.
 At the end of that period Varaglia was persuaded to lay aside the cowl, and enter into secular orders.
-His talents had procured him the friendship of a dignitary of the church, from whom he enjoyed a pension for some time; and his patron being appointed legate from the pope to the king of France in the year 1556, he accompanied him to that country.
-But his conscience not permitting him any longer to conceal his sentiments, he parted from the legate at Lyons and repaired to Geneva, where he accepted an appointment to preach the gospel to the Waldenses in the valley of Angrogna.†
+His talents had procured him the friendship of a dignitary of the church, from whom he enjoyed a pension for some time; and his patron being appointed papal legate to the king of France in the year 1556, he accompanied him to that country.
+But his conscience not permitting him any longer to conceal his sentiments, he parted from the legate at Lyons, and repaired to Geneva, where he accepted an appointment to preach the gospel to the Waldenses in the valley of Angrogna.
+T He had not laboured many months among that people, when he was